 He went on to become of counsel to the global law firm Paul Hastings and then a shareholder in the litigation department of another global firm, Greenberg Traurig.
 Often litigating cases against the federal government, he achieved a string of victories in cases involving criminal and civil antitrust laws, securities laws and the Civil False Claims Act.
 He defended some of the most well-known businesses in the country in industries such as pharmaceuticals, healthcare and technology.

 Jeff is widely recognized for his legal excellence.
-Chambers USA has recognized Jeff for three years in a row as one of America’s leading lawyers for litigation in the areas of White Collar Crime and Government Investigations.
+Chambers USA has recognized Jeff for four years in a row as one of America’s leading lawyers for litigation in the areas of White Collar Crime and Government Investigations.
 The authoritative guide notes Jeff’s dedication to “getting a speedy resolution of contentious matters through application of good commercial sense and pragmatic legal thinking” and his “honest and hard-working” approach to matters.
 The previous co-chair of two key ABA white collar subcommittees, Jeff has also been recognized by LexisNexis as an expert in healthcare and securities fraud.
 Nightingale’s Healthcare News named him one of 12 outstanding fraud and compliance lawyers in the United States.

 Jeff is also active in the publishing arena.
 He currently serves on the editorial board of the World Online Gambling Law Report.
 A leading national authority in federal sentencing laws, Jeff is co-author of Federal Sentencing for Business Crimes, the only comprehensive treatise on federal sentencing in the context of business and white-collar crimes.
 The two-volume treatise, published by international legal publisher LexisNexis, is a key resource relied on by prosecutors and defense attorneys throughout the United States.